HatsuSixty/blobcat/README.md

 $ ./build.sh
 ```

 To run the compiled executable, you will need to provide an underlay texture for the blobcat model.
-Sample textures are provided under `./assets/textures/`:
+Sample textures are provided under `./assets/textures/`.
+You will also need to specify a file format for the rendered video after the underlay texture, like so:
 ```
-$ ./main ./assets/textures/tiny_blobcat_trans_underlay.png
+$ ./main ./assets/textures/tiny_blobcat_trans_underlay.png mp4
 ```

 Press `R` to start rendering the animation into a video.
-The generated video will be available at `./output.mp4`.
+The generated video will be available at `./output.mp4`/`./output.gif`.

 ## Credits